 According to Eric McCann, Associate Editor of HealthcareITNews, one of its doctors lost an unencrypted USB drive.

-As I read through the report in terms of what the URMC staff is doing, there’s education involved, but a lot of work required on staff’s part.
+As I read through the report in terms of what the URMC staff is doing, there’s education involved, but a lot of work is required on the staff’s part.

 Time for people to grow up.